kaneis1/decision/log.md

 -- adjust decision-transformer so that it can encode 4 more classes feature done! -- use 5-fold instead of top 10% reward
--- I want to create a model that give the state and reward, the model can give its prediction
+-- I want to create a model that give the state and reward, the model can give its prediction -- use choice 13k as dataset

-task
-done! -- run the original one @experiment_ipd.py which set payoff as reward
+-- find out why dt can work with 3 order input as R,S,A task done! -- run the original one @experiment_ipd.py which set payoff as reward
 -- learn how to input MO in the this model as the fourth modality